usethesource/rascal-language-servers/.github/ISSUE_TEMPLATE/stable-release-manual-testing-template.md

 - [ ] rascal compiles in the continuous integration environment and no tests fail
 - [ ] release rascal
-- [ ] bump rascal versions in rascal-lsp project
+- [ ] bump rascal version in rascal-lsp project
 - [ ] fix new errors and warnings in rascal and rascal-lsp project

 # Manual version checks